How are the prices calculated for the various cryptocurrencies?

 Total Supply is the total amount of coins in existence right now (minus any coins that have been verifiably burned).

-Max Supply the best approximation of the maximum amount of coins that will ever exist in the lifetime of the cryptocurrency.
+Max Supply is the best approximation of the maximum amount of coins that will ever exist in the lifetime of the cryptocurrency.

 We've found that Circulating Supply is a much better metric for determining the market capitalization.
 Coins that are locked, reserved, or not able to be sold on the public market are coins that can't affect the price and thus should not be allowed to affect the market capitalization as well.
 The method of using the Circulating Supply is analogous to the method of using public float for determining the market capitalization of companies in traditional investing.

 A Coin is a cryptocurrency that can operate independently.

 A Token is a cryptocurrency that depends on another cryptocurrency as a platform to operate.
 Check out the crypto tokens listings to view a list of tokens and their respective platforms.

 The criteria for a cryptocurrency to be listed is the following: